moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Graceful Publisher Network Switchover

 This section describes non normative behavior that a publisher MAY choose to implement to allow for a better users experience when switching from WiFi to Cellular networks or visa versa.

-As the publisher detects the WiFi signal is starting to get weaker, it sends a new an new ANNOUCE on the cellular network to the relay network.
+If the publisher detects it is likely to need to switch over, for example by seeing the WiFi signal is starting to get weaker, it sends a new an new ANNOUCE over the cellular network to the relay network.
 The relay will forward the matching subscribes and the client can start publishing on both the WiFi and cellular.
-The relay will drop any duplicate objects received on both.
-The subscribes downstream from the relay do no see anything as changed and keep receiving the objects on the same subscription.
+Once the subscriptions have over to the new network, the publisher can stop publishing object on the old network.
+The relay will drop any duplicate objects received on both. the subscribes downstream from the relay do no see anything as changed, and keep receiving the objects on the same subscription.

 ### Graceful Publisher Relay Switchover